sagau/vvault/README.md

 # VVAULT – Role-Based SaaS Dashboard App

-Grok is a multi-tenant, role-based web application designed to provide secure dashboards for companies, admins, and vendors.
+VVAULT is a multi-tenant, role-based web application designed to provide secure dashboards for companies, admins, and vendors.
 The goal of the app is to combine security, collaboration, and scalability into a single streamlined platform.

 ## Core Goals